 - Open the engine cover on the rear of machine. - Remove the used filter 2 by the filter wrench.
+Use a filter wrench with the type shown at right.
 Clean the filter housing base. - Apply a light coat of engine oil to the gasket of the new filter. - Install the new filter by hand.
 When the seal contacts the base, tighten the filter 3/4 turn more by filter wrench.
 Do not overtighten. - Remove the oil fill plug 3.
 Fill the crankcase with oil.
 Refer to "Recommended lubricant table."
-Clean and install the oil fill plug 3. - Before starting the engine, make sure the oil level is between the two notches on dipstick (4). - Start and run the engine at low idle for two minutes.
+Clean and install the oil fill plug 3. - Before starting the engine, make sure the oil level is between the two notches on oil level gauge 4. - Start and run the engine at low idle for two minutes.
 Inspect for oil leaks.
 Stop the engine. - Wait 10 minutes to allow the oil to drain back into to the crankcase.
-Check the oil level Maintain the oil level to the FULL mark on dipstick. - Close and latch the engine hood.
+Check the oil level Maintain the oil level to the FULL mark on dipstick. - 11.
+Close and latch the engine hood.